 The Governor’s Council on Developmental Disabilities Arkansas advocates for policy and system changes that improve the quality of life for individuals with developmental disabilities and their families.

-We encourage the participation of individuals with intellectual and developmental disabilities and their families in the design of community service systems that enable them to live their best lives.
+We encourage the participation of individuals with intellectual and developmental disabilities (IDD) and their families in the design of community service systems that enable them to live their best lives.

 The Council also works to keep policymakers informed about disability issues and the potential impact of proposed legislative and policy changes on the lives of Arkansans with intellectual and developmental disabilities.
 If you need more information, please contact GCDD Arkansas Executive Director, Jonathan Taylor, at 501-682-2912 or email to [email protected].

 Your State Legislature – the Arkansas General Assembly